 The I scale degree is where music starts and ends.
 It is called the tonic.

-The vi scale degree can also serve as the tonic.
+The vi scale degree can also serve as the tonic as well as the iii.

 But like the tonic, the V scale degree also has another chord that can function as a dominate.
 It is the diminished vii.
-So I and vi will always move towards the viidim or the V through the pre-dominant .
+So I and vi can go directly to viidim and V or move towards the viidim and V through the pre-dominant .

 The IV scale degree is called pre-dominate meaning it leads to the dominate.
 The ii scale degree is also pre-dominate.
 The ii in first inversion (ii6) is actually more common than the IV.